 Brazilian Jiu-Jitsu is a difficult, difficult martial art.
-It has no end, hundreds of complicated techniques with weird names and an endless system of concepts and principals.
+It has no end.
+Hundreds of complicated techniques with weird names and an endless system of concepts and principles.
 As if all of this wasn’t enough, grappling martial arts are also extremely demanding on the body.
-AS far as full body conditioning goes, hardly any sport involves everything in the way Jiu-Jitsu does.
+AS far as full-body conditioning goes, hardly any sport involves everything in the way Jiu-Jitsu does.
 Muscles you had no idea were there get a workout they can’t normally get by conventional fitness means.
 Not only that but you also develop stamina and endurance while throwing other people around.
 However, once you adapt to the basic grappling exertions, attaining top-level Jiu-Jitsu conditioning is going to require more work.
 Just grappling is not enough to take you further into elite athlete territory.
 This is what many people come to struggle with.

 A Quick Conditioning Fix

 When looking to improve Jiu-Jitsu conditioning while juggling dozens of everyday tasks, the emphasis must be on efficiency.
 Not all training methods are created equal and you should youse this to your advantage.
 You need to look for the methods that allow for the development of multiple qualities at the same time.
 While many fitness experts claim that this is not possible, the evidence points to the contrary.
 At least in terms of grappling martial arts.

 For grappling specific strength and conditioning, it doesn’t take powerlifter strength, marathon running endurance, and bodybuilder-like physique.
 Just like it doesn’t take a deep knowledge of grappling for MMA.
 You only need what you can successfully use.
 In those terms, workouts should be designed around your needs and time constraints.
 A few other factors also have to be taken into account.